seehorne/GetGrinnected/written reports/sprint 2/agile-review.md

 - Implemented a connection process from our Application node to our Database node.
 - Completed Kotlin, Swift and Node tutorials.

-### GIT Diff Link
+### Git Diff Link

-This diff shows the changes we made to the requirements document over the course of this sprint: [Starting diff is 32b826a](TO DO).
+This diff shows the changes we made to the requirements document over the course of this sprint: <https://github.com/seehorne/GetGrinnected/compare/sprint1..sprint2>